-Loughlin, who avoided arrest because she was traveling to L.A. from Canada, is expected to turn herself on Wednesday morning, March 13, after her attorney negotiated what’s called a “safe passage,” basically a guarantee to avoid a messy airport arrest with the understanding that she would appear in court at a designated time.
-She will be appearing at a Los Angeles federal court on Wednesday at 2 p.m.
+Loughlin, who avoided arrest because she was traveling to L.A. from Canada, turned herself in on March 13, after her attorney negotiated what’s called a “safe passage,” basically a guarantee to avoid a messy airport arrest with the understanding that she would appear in court at a designated time.
+She appeared at a Los Angeles federal court that same day.

 Could they go to jail?